-Manual Audience Content Operations Basics Manual Developers, ad- ministrators This manual describes some overall concepts such as the communication between the components, how to set up secure connections, how to start application.
-Search Manual Developers, ar- chitects, admin- istrators This manual describes the configuration and customization of the CoreMedia Search Engine and the two feeder applications: the Content Feeder and the CAE Feeder .
-Site Manager Developer Manual Developers, ar- chitects, admin- istrators This manual describes the configuration and customization of Site Manager , the Java based stand-alone application for administrative tasks.
-You will learn how to configure the Site Manager with property files and XML files and how to develop your own extensions using the Site Manager API .
+Manual Audience Content Site Manager Developer Manual Developers, ar- chitects, admin- istrators This manual describes the configuration and custom- ization of Site Manager , the Java based stand-alone application for administrative tasks.
+You will learn how to configure the Site Manager with property files and XML files and how to develop your own extensions us- ing the Site Manager API .
 The Site Manager is deprecated for editorial work.
 Studio Developer Manual Developers, ar- chitects This manual describes the concepts and extension of CoreMedia Studio .
 You will learn about the underlying concepts, how to use the development environment and how to customize Studio to your needs.
 Studio User Manual Editors This manual describes the usage of CoreMedia Studio for editorial and administrative work.
 It also describes the usage of the Adaptive Personalization and Elastic Social GUI that are integrated into Studio .
 Studio Benutzerhandbuch Editors The Studio User Manual but in German.
-Supported Environments Developers, ar- chitects, admin- istrators This document lists the third-party environments with which you can use the CoreMedia system, Java versions or operation systems for example.
+Supported Environments Developers, ar- chitects, admin- istrators This document lists the third-party environments with which you can use the CoreMedia system, Java ver- sions or operation systems for example.
 Unified API Developer Manual Developers, ar- chitects This manual describes the concepts and usage of the CoreMedia Unified API , which is the recommended API for most applications.
 This includes access to the content repository, the workflow repository and the user repository.

-Manual Audience Content Utilized Open Source Software & 3rd Party Licenses Developers, ar- chitects, admin- istrators This manual lists the third-party software used by CoreMedia and lists, when required, the licence texts.
+Utilized Open Source Software & 3rd Party Licenses Developers, ar- chitects, admin- istrators This manual lists the third-party software used by CoreMedia and lists, when required, the licence texts.
 Workflow Manual Developers, ar- chitects, admin- istrators This manual describes the Workflow Server .
-This includes the administration of the server, the development of workflows using the XML language and the development of extensions.
+This in- cludes the administration of the server, the develop- ment of workflows using the XML language and the development of extensions.